Frequently Asked Questions From Practitioners

 Our practitioners receive referrals through our website, marketing efforts, outreach to rape crisis centers and national/state coalitions, and as a response to regular blogging related to sexual violence recovery.
 First and foremost, survivors find practitioners by visiting our website and searching for providers by location and/or modality.
 Our outreach to rape crisis center and national/state coalitions and our network of providers also help more survivors learn about how The Breathe Network might be able to support them.
 Additionally, we have a strong social media presence, so we market your services through Facebook, Twitter, Instagram, Tumblr by featuring spotlight posts on individual practitioners.
 Finally, other practitioners within The Breathe Network may refer a client to you if the survivor requires additional methods of healing support, if they think you will provide more beneficial care to them or if they simply cannot take on more clients.

-5. I practice within a large, healing arts center that employs multiple practitioners, can I still join as an individual practitioner even though the whole center isn’t joining?
+5. I practice within a large, healing center that employs multiple practitioners, can I still join as an individual practitioner even though the whole center isn’t joining?

 Absolutely!
 We believe that quality is more important than quantity, so we are looking for practitioners who are interested in working with survivors to address their unique needs and who bring expertise and passion to their work.
 This can come in the form of an entire wellness center aligning with our organization, or from one individual devoted to helping survivors.
 It is not necessary that the entire practice joins, we would be happy to list you as an individual practitioner.